 What this parameter does

 This is the font that is used to display the file names if you have activated this option.
-If you are using a language other than English which has a number of special characters like umlaute, accents, etc. and you are seeing weird characters displayed on the screen, changing the font file may be the solution.
+If you are using a language other than English that has a number of special characters like umlaute, accents, etc. and you are seeing weird characters displayed on the screen, changing the font file may be the solution.

 Recommended setting